 Change the display on your iPhone 8 wholly by yourself.
 All you need is an iPhone 8 DIY LCD Glass Screen Repair Kit, and some time.
-Follow the instructions step by step, and you will soon be able to enjoy a working display again.
+Adhere to the guidelines bit by bit, and you will before long have the option to appreciate a working display once more.

 1) Switch off your device

 To get started turn your iPhone 8 completely to avoid damaging it during the repair.
-Press the Sleep/Wake button for about three seconds until the slider labeled "power off" appears.
-Swipe it from left to right and it's turned off.
+To switch off the telephone, press the Sleep/Wake button for around three seconds until the slider named "power off" shows up.

 2) Remove the enclosure screws